Griffinsshem/code-challenge-2-event-guest-list-manager-/README.md

 ## Features

   - Add guest names to the list (up to a maximum of 10 guests)

   - Toggle RSVP status between Attending and Not Attending

   - Remove guests from the list

-  - Form input validation and reset after submission
+  - Form input validation and reset after
-  - Responsive layout and intuitive UI

 ## Project Structure